aiidateam/aiida-core/docs/source/intro/installation.rst

 venv
 ----

-`venv <https://docs.python.org/3/library/venv.html>`__ is a module included directly with python for creating virtual environments.
+The `venv <https://docs.python.org/3/library/venv.html>`__ module for creating virtual environments ships directly with Python.
 To create a virtual environment, in a given directory, run:

 .. code-block:: console